 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

-Keto and Paleo Stuffing with Sausage, Fruit and Pecans is THE best stuffing recipe, hands down.
+Best Gluten-free Paleo Keto Stuffing with Sausage, Fruit and Pecans is THE best stuffing recipe, hands down.
 Bring this savory treat to your holiday table and watch it disappear before the stuffings made with gluten.
 You’ll love the classic ingredients and wonderful flavors.
 This recipe is also Whole30 and GAPS-friendly.

 My 19-year-old daughter loves stuffing and had a tough transition when she was little to grain-free holidays.
 But getting her to cook with me changed all that.
 She loved being in the kitchen and innovating new recipes.
 Among our fun collaborations was this grain-free stuffing!
 It combines our favorite elements from the best stuffing recipes, with optional additions.
 She’s all grown up now, but it’s fun for us to remember that we created this recipe together.
 Since then, we’ve brought it to so many holiday gatherings, and it’s always the favorite stuffing recipe on the table.
 I hope your family loves it too.

-Ingredients in Keto Paleo Stuffing with Sausage, Fruit and Pecans
+Ingredients in Best Gluten-free Paleo Keto Stuffing with Sausage, Fruit and Pecans

 THE THREE ESSENTIALS